-SteelKiwi was contracted to provide additional development support.
+SteelKiwi provided augmentary development support.
 The initial project involved developing a custom solution that semi-automatically distributed jobs to websites, newspapers, and social networks.

-SteelKiwi developed a dynamic reporting engine that automatically generates and stores reports.
-They completed the project much quicker than anticipated and were flexible with communication and project management and processes.
-Careful handling of sensitive source code helped instill long-term trust.
+SteelKiwi succesfully built a dynamic reporting engine that could automatically generate and store reports.
+They completed the project much quicker than anticipated and practiced flexible communication and project management.
+Careful handling of sensitive source code instilled long-term trust.

-“I have very strict standards for code quality, and [SteelKiwi] met those standards quite handily.”
+“I have very strict standards for code quality, and they met those standards quite handily.”

 Please describe your organization.